fluxrider/playlist_shuffle/README.md

 An alternate solution to the same problem is to shuffle two halves, then shuffle an overlapping region over both halves.
 This however, comes at the penalty of having to shuffle the list completely before use.
 This algorithm is not iterative.

 Though shuffling the whole sequence before reading samples is quite silly in any context, it is sadly how code libraries are designed [3].
 A playing card dealer does not need to shuffle the whole deck if it can simply pick five cards out randomly (as computers can do).
-Shuffling ahead of time is a human thing.
+Shuffling ahead of time is a human flaw.

 ![Split sequence re-shuffled in center](https://github.com/fluxrider/disjoint_shuffle/raw/master/res/overlap.png "Split sequence re-shuffled in center")